vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 -  The [`useDashboardSelector`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedashboardselector.html) hook helps interact with the Model Selector API.
 -  The [`useDispatchDashboardCommand`](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.usedispatchdashboardcommand.html) hook helps dispatch actions from the Model Command API.

-**NOTE:** Many of the actions in the Model Command API are alpha-level APIs and will most likely change in one of the future releases of the Dashboard component.
+**NOTE:** Many actions in the Model Command API are alpha-level APIs and will most likely change in one of the future releases of the Dashboard component.

 ### Using the APIs from outside React components